“The stock market remains an exceptionally efficient mechanism for the transfer of wealth from the impatient to the patient.”

 Albemarle Corporation (ALB.NY) was trading below our estimate of fair value.
 We accumulated a 5% portfolio weighting by the time it broke through key resistance at 100 in late 2020.

-The first three steps are covered by our Market Analysis newsletter, while the fourth is exclusive to Model Portfolio subscribers.
+The first three steps are covered by our Market Analysis newsletter, while the fourth (stock selection) is exclusive to Model Portfolio subscribers.

 Fundamental and technical analysis